LordOfBug/cursord/README.md

-# Ubuntu Cursor Docker
+# Cursor In Docker

 Run Cursor IDE in Docker with Ubuntu base image.
+Enjoy!!

 ## What it is